• Skip to primary navigation

 Potatoes, dill pickles, red cabbage, grated cheese, salt, chopped olives, Russian salad, bulgur salad and butter on a dark background.

 *A note on Russian salad: This is a Turkish style of Olivier salad from Russian cuisine and called Rus Salatasi in Turkey.
-It is a mixture of diced and boiled potatoes and carrots, sliced dill pickles and boiled peas and mayonnaise.
-Unlike the original Russian olivier salad, It doesn’t contain any meat or eggs.
+It is simply a mixture of diced and boiled potatoes and carrots, sliced dill pickles and boiled peas, yogurt and mayonnaise.

 Instructions